 Many schools now use Professional Learning Communities for teacher collaboration, but whether they all truly fit that description is up for debate.

 This week’s post was written by Chase Mielke. the teacher behind the video What Students Really Need to Hear.
-Learn more about Chase at the end of this post.

 Let’s play a game.
 It’s called EduLingo Bingo.
 It’s simple: Before a staff meeting or PD, make a blank bingo chart.
 Then fill in the blanks with words you predict your admin or the presenter will say.
 Keep it on the down-low, though, if you want to keep your job.